Popular Play "Big Fish" Coming to USU Eastern

 “People want to see things beyond their imagination and that seems to be the mantra of the show.
 This is a story that will appeal to anyone and everyone,” said Dr. Corey Ewan, the show’s director.

 The ensemble cast features Hayden Buss of Orem as Edward Bloom, Trinalee Hatch of Price as Edward’s wife Sandra and Stephan Ewan of Price as Will.
-Ellie Cowdell of Price has been casted as Will’s wife Josephine and Sam Price will be playing Will’s son.
+Ellie Cowdell of Price has been cast as Will’s wife Josephine and Sam Price will be playing Will’s son.
 Cooper Innes of Price will play a young Will Bloom.

 The rest of the play’s actors and actresses in next month’s play are John Behn, Toby Unsworth, Ali Huggard, Chris Vlamakis, Zach Ballard, Cheyann Needles, Kyaera Price, Tyler Price, Mathew Clement, Morgan Innes, Hunter Peterson, Shayley Cartwright, Ellie de Mie, Aubrey Jorgensen, Cecily Riley, Patrick Paulk, Bubba Smith, Alena Ballard, and Rosie Wichman.